laidav/hubfx/packages/hubfx/README.md

     - update abstract control interface to include dictionary for asyncvalidation state
     - update build control state to include empty dictionary (or with the keys)

+  - update sync validate so that valid status should be false if there are any controls or child controls validating

   - on validation success
     - set validation key to false
     - sync validation to ensure validation field is correct

 # TODOS